Hghrv/GDPR-Obfuscator/README.md

       Moto  for mock-testing / secret-manager

-      Make for automated deployment of project
+      Make for automated deployment of the project

 ## How to use